|Academic Information: CEU Classes||Purchase of Textbooks|

 Extension Credits/Student Inquiry Form

 If you want to apply extension credits toward a CSUF degree, fill out a Student Record Inquiry form and apply to have the units considered as part of your course work.
-These forms are available at the Office of Admissions and Records, LH 114.
+This form is available at Registration and Records (Langsdorf Hall 114).

-University Extended Education reserves the right to cancel, postpone or combine classes.
+Extension and International Programs reserves the right to cancel, postpone or combine classes.
 Classes may be cancelled if fewer than the required number of students enroll.
 Every effort will be made to avoid canceling classes.
-However, University Extended Education receives no support from public funds and the necessity of operating on a self-supporting basis requires registration minimums.
+However, EIP receives no support from public funds and the necessity of operating on a self-supporting basis requires registration minimums.

 If a class is cancelled, a full refund will be issued.
 You may transfer the fees from the cancelled class to another class if you do so within two days of the cancellation.
 In most cases, refunds can be applied toward the cost of a new class.

-To be eligible for a certificate in a UEE program, candidates must earn a passing grade in all required classes for that program with verified attendance and successful completion of all assignments, projects and exams.
+To be eligible for a certificate in an EIP program, candidates must earn a passing grade in all required classes for that program with verified attendance and successful completion of all assignments, projects and exams.

 Some programs have requirements in addition to successful completion of all classes.
 Before submitting a Study Plan/Request for Certificate, refer back to the Eligibility information for your specific program.